If you are diagnosed with depression, here's some good news: Excellent treatment options are available to you.

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs) This class of medicines includes Cymbalta (duloxetine), Effexor (venlafaxine), Fetzima (levomilnacipran), and Pristiq or Khedezla (desvenlafaxine).
 Side effects include upset stomach, insomnia, sexual problems, anxiety, dizziness, and fatigue.

 - Tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
 These were some of the first medicines used to treat depression.
 TCAs include amitriptyline (Elavil), desipramine (Norpramin), doxepin (Adapin, Sinequan), imipramine (Tofranil), nortriptyline (Aventyl, Pamelor), and protriptyline (Vivactil).
-Side effects include stomach upset, dizziness, dry mouth, changes in blood pressure, changes in blood sugar levels, and nausea.
+Side effects include stomach upset, dizziness, dry mouth, constipation, tremor, changes in blood pressure, and nausea.
 MAOIs can cause serious interactions with other medications and certain foods.
-While they work well, these drugs are usually reserved for depression that doesn’t respond to other medicines that are simpler to take.
+While they can work extremely well, these drugs are usually reserved for depression that doesn’t respond to other medicines that are simpler to take.
 MAOIs include isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Emsam), and tranylcypromine (Parnate).

 - Other antidepressant medications.
 Bupropion (Wellbutrin, Aplenzin) is a unique antidepressant option with side effects that are usually mild, including upset stomach, headache, insomnia, and anxiety.
 Bupropion may be less likely to cause sexual side effects or weight gain than most other antidepressants.
 Mirtazapine (Remeron) is usually taken at bedtime.
 Side effects are usually mild and include sleepiness, weight gain, elevated triglycerides, and dizziness.
 Trazodone (Desyrel) is usually taken with food to lower the chance for stomach upset.
 Other side effects include drowsiness, dizziness, constipation, dry mouth, and blurry vision.